Citizen Science and Community-Based Monitoring

 Accuracy and reliability

 The SEEA EA Technical Guidance on Biophysical Modelling emphasizes that "decision makers are more likely to incorporate science into their decision-making if it is perceived as credible"[15].
-For citizen science data, accuracy concerns arise from several sources:
+For citizen science data, accuracy concerns arise from several sources, summarised in Table 3.2.1 below.

 Validation approaches